You are here

 Student affiliate program

 1. Jumpstart your career affordably.
-Receive many of the benefits of full membership for about one-fifth of the cost.
+Students pay less than 20% of the cost of full membership but receive about 75% of the benefits.

 I've learned a lot from seminars, conferences and online tools available to student affiliates.
 I now know how to market my skills, manage my finances, find work and communicate effectively with authors.
 I've also gained valuable skills and connections as a volunteer.
 Editors Canada student affiliate status pays for itself and then some!"

-9. Access the members-only area of the Editors Canada website.
+11. Access the members-only area of the Editors Canada website.
 This is a rich source of information about the business of editing.
-Take advantage of our job board, contact other editors on our membership list and get group discounts on supplies and services.
+Look at opportunities on our job board, contact other editors via our membership list and get group discounts on supplies and services.

 Who can become a student affiliate?

-Anyone enrolled in full-time post-secondary studies (in any discipline) or part-time in an editing or editing-related post-secondary course can become a student affiliate.
+Anyone enrolled part-time in an editing or editing-related post-secondary course or in full-time post-secondary studies in any discipline can become a student affiliate.

 You must provide proof of student status.
 This can be any document showing the name of the educational institution, your name and a date (including the year), such as